front-end-intermediate/session-1/readme.md

 ## Converting `xhr.responseText` from a string to an object

-However, the JSON response you get back is sent as a string, and to work with the data, you need to convert it back into an object.
+The JSON response you get back is sent as a string and, to work with the data, we need to convert it back into an object.
 You do this with the `JSON.parse()` method.

 ```js
 // Convert data string to an object